crimata-tech/frontend/README.md

 A fontend for the Crimata Platform in C with using GTK for graphics.

 This is a good repository to browse for anyone looking to learn basic GTK, Cairo (animation), networking, and/or audio buffering.
 There are practical examples about how to apply these concepts.
+FYI, this has never been tested on Windows.

 ## Intro
 Crimata is a platform for writing voice-driven applications, meaning it is a digital assistant like Siri or Alexa.
 All of the major logic for getting this done happens on our company's backend.
 Therefore, any frontend for the platform only needs to record and playback audio in addition to any visualization that we want to happen.
 This app was our first crack at what a desktop frontend might look like for our platform.